-With the amount of progress in Node, at some point, you will encounter version problems.
+With the amount of progress in Node, at some point, you will encounter version issues.
 For example, I recently encountered a problem with my local Ghost installation because I'm using the latest version of Node.
-Ghost, being a large Node application, hasn't yet migrated to the latest version and is still using a very old version -
+Ghost, being a relatively large application, is still using an older version of Node.

 Luckily, this can be solved by using

 nvm.
 NVM simply means Node Version Manager and is similar to

 rbenv in Ruby.
 It handles the Node versions for you.
 Once installed, it creates a

 ~/.nvm folder in your home directory and it will manage Node in that folder.